- improved taskbar - larger icons, placeable taskbar icon order, preview and full-screen preview before switching to window

 c:\Usersfolder always resides on the OS drive and the OS drive cannot be changed except during OS installation.
 In times past (XP) the Microsoft OS is incapable of recognizing a change to the registey where the folder locations are set.

-- As a developer, I currently have about 280 programs installed, taking up 25.4GB space (could be more if I put on Roxio) - some are large, coming on DVDs, and some are medium-sized, coming on 2 cd's, and many are just small programs.
-Your best machine configuration is to have a 1TB or larger drive.
+- for a dev, Your best machine configuration is to have several 1TB or larger drives (one for backup).
 Windows 7 takes 20GB plus another 29GB (or who knows in the future - DVD-sized service packs, etc) just for updates. then there's your data, which often takes up a whole lot more, and people generally don't stray from My Documents which is on the OS drive.
 Avoid the SSD-as-OS-drive configuration; it's not wise.

-- MLC at 10K writes/block is 1/10th the lifespan of an SLC SSD at 100k writes/block. there is a wear leveling algorithm which makes them last a lot longer (the bigger the drive you have). but for general data usage, lifespan is greatly reduced.
+- MLC at 3300-5000 writes/block is <1/20th the lifespan of an SLC SSD at 100k writes/block. there is a wear leveling algorithm which makes them last a lot longer (the bigger the drive you have). but for general data usage, lifespan is greatly reduced.
+I estimate about 13 years for 256GB TLC unless you do 30 OS installs then drive is kaput.

-- 2nd and primary drives are being "lost" on a regular basis by 7. there are 2 articles for getting them back:
+- 2nd and primary drives were being "lost" by 7 (this apparently has been fixed by updates). there are 2 articles for getting them back:

 see article about HW and App compatibility and differences between Vista and 7.
 All else is same code base as Vista, which means it may have the Output Protection Manager for non-certified HW, which downgrades your video, audio, and network communications (by requiring all net comm to be encrypted). also, see this article about "10 reasons why Vista haters will love 7".